srukshani99/sip-craft-app/README.md

 2. NPM - 10.8.1
 3. Next- 14.2.15
 4. Other NPM Modules - The latest versions have been used in the semantic versioning format.

+## Unit Test
+This app includes unit tests with jest and react-testing-library.

 ## Project Setup
 You will need node and npm installed globally on your machine.